Tangential Casimir force in the misaligned system: Magnetic media, real conductors, and a torque

 \section{Abstract}

-We discuss three developments in the study of the tangential Casimir force.
-The first one generalizes the force from dielectrics to magnetodielectrics.
-This generalization is readily realized with the help of working out the total zero-point energy of multilayered magnetodielectrics.
-The second one revisits the tangential force for real conductors by taking into account the temperature dependence of their dielectric constants, and provides needed theoretical results for experimental investigations that are expected to be conducted at room temperature.
-The third investigates the Casimir torque from plates made of isotropic media, which offers a simple way to realize torques for uncharged surfaces.
+Uncharged parallel plates in the misaligned system can experience a tangential Casimir force between them.
+We consider the role of magnetic response in this effect by extending the tangential force to magnetic media, and the extension is realized by working out the total zero-point energy of multilayered magnetodielectrics.
+Then we investigate the tangential force for real conductors by taking into account the temperature dependence of their dielectric constants, and obtain needed results for experimental investigations that are expected to be conducted at room temperature.
+Thereafter, we discuss a Casimir torque between parallel plates made of isotropic media, which offers a simple way to realize torques for uncharged surfaces.